hbctraining/Intro-to-ChIPseq-flipped/lessons/07_handling_peaks_bedtools.md

 #### narrowPeak

 A narrowPeak (.narrowPeak) file is used by the ENCODE project to provide called peaks of signal enrichment based on pooled, normalized (interpreted) data.
 It is a BED 6+4 format, which means the first 6 columns of a standard BED file  with **4 additional fields**:

-**DON'T HAVE TO KEEP THIS IMAGE** can write out the text version or whatever works best

 <p align="center">
 <img src="../img/narrowPeak.png">